 - After I had transitioned out of management, for about a year I was The Incompetent.

-- I have always been The Idealist, which has caused me no end of troubles when I found myself in the wrong environment.
+- I have always struggled against being The Idealist, which has caused me no end of troubles when I found myself in the wrong work environment.

 - I have been The Hostage Taker when I was trying to mature a framework prior to handing it off to other developers, and while it wasn’t my intention I was indispensable during those periods.